 You might say something horrible to someone, burn a bridge in technicolor, or perseverate on vengeance throughout multiple lifetimes.

-While living our wonderful lives, we might prepare for death in subtle and spiritual ways.
+While living our wonderful lives, we might prepare for when we die in subtle and spiritual ways.
 We have many options when it comes to modalities that lead to liberation.

 — Meditate for 10 minutes in the morning and evening